GDCh top issues

 Editorial by Dr. Lisa Pecher in the Nachrichten aus der Chemie

-Equal opportunities is an important topic for the GDCh.
-Regardless of our (historical) name German Chemical Society, chemists of all nationalities are of course welcome.
-We also address all genders.
-One of our mission statements states, among other things: "We live diversity and equal opportunities".
+Equal opportunities is an important issue for the GDCh.
+Regardless of our (historically derived) name , the German Chemical Society, chemists of all nationalities are of course welcome here.
+We also appeal to all genders.
+One of our mission statements states, among other things: “We live diversity and equal opportunities”.

-Our equal opportunities activities are summarized on a separate website.
+Our equal opportunities activities are summarized on our own website.
 In addition, the GDCh Board has set up a Commission for Equal Opportunities in Chemistry.

 In December 2021, the GDCh Board adopted the guidelines for gender-sensitive language in the GDCh

-Joint statement by DVGeo, DPG, GDCh and VBIO on the war in Ukraine (February 25, 2022)
+Joint statement from DVGeo, DPG, GDCh and VBIO on the war in Ukraine (February 25, 2022)

-The four major scientific societies are deeply shocked by the military violence in Ukraine.
-Our concern and our solidarity are with the Ukrainian people and all other victims of this war, which we call for an immediate end.
+The four major scientific societies are deeply dismayed by the military violence in Ukraine.
+Our concern and solidarity are with the Ukrainian people and all other victims of this war, which we demand an immediate end to.
 To the statement

 "We don't make plans" (May 2023)

-In spring a year ago, chemistry students from Kyiv were among the refugees from Ukraine.
-The University of Gießen had accepted about 20.
-Since then they have started research projects, completed their studies, started a doctoral thesis, learned German or left Germany.
+A year ago in the spring, chemistry students from Kyiv were among the refugees from Ukraine.
+The University of Gießen accepted around 20.
+Since then, you have started research projects, completed your studies, started a doctoral thesis, learned German or left Germany.

-Toxins and Chemical Plants at War (December 2022)
+Toxins and chemical plants in war (December 2022)

-In the course of the war of aggression against Ukraine, Russia and Ukraine have accused each other of using false flags or planning to use chemical weapons.
-So far, there is no evidence for the allegations.
+In the course of the war of aggression against Ukraine, Russia and Ukraine have accused each other of using or planning to use chemical weapons under a false flag.
+There is currently no evidence for the respective allegations.
 International mechanisms exist to have the allegations independently investigated.
-On the article by Anna Krin and Kristoffer Burck in the Nachrichten aus der Chemie and in the GDCh app (free access): https://gdch.app/article/giftstoffe-und-chemieanlagen-im-krieg-4132604
+For the article by Anna Krin and Kristoffer Burck in the Nachrichten aus der Chemie or in the GDCh app (Free Access): https://gdch.app/article/giftstoffe-und-chemieanlagen-im-krieg-4132604

-Chemists in Ukraine: Air Raid Shelters Instead of Laboratories (April 2022)
+Chemists in Ukraine: Air raid shelter instead of laboratory (April 2022)

 To the article in the GDCh app (Free Access)